 From our inception, the Art Gallery of NSW has been committed to researching and publishing information on works in our collection.
-The Gallery has always conducted research into the provenance (the history of ownership) of the collection, and recently has paid particular attention to investigating all European paintings acquired after 1933 and created before 1945 that were or could have been in Europe at that time.
+The Gallery has always conducted research into the provenance of the collection.
+This research is an ongoing project, and the Gallery welcomes any information on the history of ownership (provenance) of works in the collection.

 It must be stressed that gaps in or no provenance by no means indicates that a work was looted or stolen.

-From the entire collection, 41 paintings with incomplete provenance for this period have been identified.
-These paintings are included in the online collection section of this website.
-The works are:
+From the entire collection, 42 paintings with incomplete provenance for this period have been identified.
+These paintings are included in the online collection section of this website, linked from the list below.